2021 Polish speedway season

 The 2021 Polish speedway season was the 2021 season of motorcycle speedway in Poland.

 Individual

 Polish Individual Speedway Championship

 The 2021 Individual Speedway Polish Championship (Indywidualne Mistrzostwa Polski, IMP) was the 2021 version of Polish Individual Speedway Championship organised by the Polish Motor Union (PZM).
 The Championship was won by double world champion Bartosz Zmarzlik.
 The final was held at Stadion im.
 Alfreda Smoczyka in Leszno on 11 July 2021.

 Golden Helmet

 The 2021 Golden Golden Helmet (Turniej o Złoty Kask, ZK) organised by the Polish Motor Union (PZM) was the 2021 event for the league's leading riders.
 The final was held at Zielona Góra on the 21 June.
 Bartosz Zmarzlik won the Golden Helmet for the second successive season.

+Criterium of Aces

+The Mieczysław Połukard Criterium of Aces was won by Bartosz Zmarzlik.